The Yahel Foundation

 Health and Welfare

-Hechal Yehuda Salonica Synagogue in memory of Leon Yehuda Recanati (since 1980) Was build in Tel Aviv for the Salonica community and is affiliated with Orthodox Judaism.
+Hechal Yehuda Salonica Synagogue in memory of Leon Yehuda Recanati (since 1980) Was built in Tel Aviv for the Salonica community and is affiliated with Orthodox Judaism.

 Beth Avot Leon Recanati – home for the aged (1956-2017)